Arco Birthday Party

 Arco Birthday Party (aka Arco Birthday Hour and Birthday Party) is an NBC Red Network series heard in 1930–31.
-It was sponsored by Arco Publishing.
+It was sponsored by the American Radiator Company.

 The format honored the birthdays of past writers and composers.
 For instance, the program of Thursday, November 13, 1930, offered a tribute to the writer Robert Louis Stevenson, who was born November 13, 1850.

 That same evening the musical offerings included a male quartet harmonizing on "When You and I Were Young, Maggie" and tenor Harold Hansen singing "Roses of Picardy".
 The orchestra performed the "Polovetzian Dance No.1" from Alexander Borodin's Prince Igor.
 Borodin was born November 12, 1833.

-The show's host was Charles K. Field.
+The show featured the Arcola Rondoliers; its host was Charles K. Field.